tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 #### Emacs for Backup

 Emacs by default creates a backup file for every file it edits.
-It's usually named as the original file followed by tildel like foo~.
+It's usually named as the original file followed by tilde like FileName~.
 Though backup files are life saver, they are difficult to manage if they accumulate on the same folder.
-To save all your files in one place, add this to your `~/.emacs`
+To save all your files in one place, let's say in folder `.saves`, add this to your `~/.emacs`

 {% highlight common-lisp  %}
 (setq backup-directory-alist `(("." . "~/.saves")))